The Big Picture On How Many Mortgages Can You Have As A Real Estate Investor:

 Of course, no one says you have to go to a bank at all.
 Investors can often work out owner financing with the seller, rather than borrow from a bank.

 The buyer signs a mortgage note with the seller of the property, and all terms are negotiable.
-You can negotiate a lower down payment, lower interest rate or fees, or anything else for that matter.
+Additionally, you can negotiate a lower down payment, lower interest rate or fees, or anything else for that matter.
 If you do not have great credit, the seller may still work with you in order to close the deal.

 You can even get creative and propose options like wrap around mortgages to help negotiate owner financing for your next deal.